infoaed/kryptogramm/README.md

 See the details about [vote verification](https://www.valimised.ee/en/internet-voting/guidelines/checking-i-vote) on Estonian electoral commission [web page](https://www.valimised.ee/en/internet-voting/documents-about-internet-voting) (documentation mostly in Estonian) or check out source code of the [official verification tool](https://github.com/vvk-ehk/ivotingverification).

-You can use [sample data from 2023 elections](data) to give the tool a test run.
+You can use [sample data from two elections](data) to give the tool a test run.

 ## Installation instructions